Xavier vs. Cincinnati College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Xavier Performance Insights

-- The Musketeers' +49 scoring differential (outscoring opponents by 5.5 points per game) is a result of scoring 75.6 points per game (157th in college basketball) while giving up 70.1 per contest (160th in college basketball).
+- The Musketeers have a +49 scoring differential, topping opponents by 5.5 points per game.
+They're putting up 75.6 points per game to rank 158th in college basketball and are giving up 70.1 per outing to rank 160th in college basketball.

-- Xavier pulls down 34.3 rebounds per game (140th in college basketball) compared to the 34.1 of its opponents.
+- Xavier records 34.3 rebounds per game (141st in college basketball) compared to the 34.1 of its opponents.

-- Xavier makes 6.2 three-pointers per game (282nd in college basketball) at a 32.6% rate (213th in college basketball), compared to the 6.1 its opponents make while shooting 29.9% from beyond the arc.
+- Xavier makes 6.2 three-pointers per game (282nd in college basketball) compared to its opponents' 6.1.
+It shoots 32.6% from deep while its opponents hit 29.9% from long range.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.